Contact: Ben Liska 361-813-3130

 Tio Benito is 'Uncle Ben' in Spanish.

-There is a lot more to the Texas Longhorn that just long horns.
 Texas Longhorns evolved during the 16th thru the 19th centuries in the wild, originally Portuguese and Spanish cattle that went feral in early efforts to settle Texas.
-Qualities of resourcefulness, desease resistance, and endurance were developed in the wild over the centuries.
-Up the trail, they were the only breed with legs to walk from South Texas to Kansas and beyond.
-They're considered some of the finest mothers in the animal kingdom.
-Here at Tio Benito's, these cattle thrive in brushy bottomland pastures where its a full time job to keep fencelines from becoming hedgerows and for the most part that haven't changed much over the centuries.
-Their unique traits should be preserved as we strive toward producing the longest horns "heaven will allow".
+Upwards of 4,000,000 to 6,000,000 were running wild in Texas after the Civil War.
+Qualities of resourcefulness, disease resistance, and endurance were developed in the wild over the centuries.
+They could birth and raise a calf on their own.
+Up the trail, they had developed legs to walk from South Texas to Kansas, Colorado and beyond.
+Considered some of the finest mothers in the animal kingdom, their unique traits should be preserved as we strive toward producing the longest horns "heaven will allow".

-I thought I might forever get away from farming and ranching before I graduated from college, But over a decade later, I began to develop a strong notion for my rural upbringing, partially ignited by spending much time in NYC and LA which drove me to reading material like Trail Drivers of Texas, Life on The King Ranch, Great Roundup, J. Frank Dobie's fabulous books The Longhorns and A Vaquero of the Brush Country, and later, T. J. Barragy's Gathering Texas Gold.
+Having spent summers working in fields, grain elevators and cotton gins, I followed a path to get away from farming and ranching by the time I graduated from college.
+Over a decade later, prospecting the garment district almost monthly in New York City, I began to develop a relationship with my rural upbringing.
+On planes and in hotel rooms I was devouring material like Trail Drivers of Texas, Life on The King Ranch, Great Roundup, J. Frank Dobie's fabulous books The Longhorns and A Vaquero of the Brush Country, and later, T. J. Barragy's Gathering Texas Gold.
 I was left with a new appreciation for my own backyard, South Texas, its history, wildlife, ranching heritage and geography.
-Barragy and Dobie's accounts left a lasting impression; Texas Longhorns were not just majestic in appearance, but admirable with unique character and qualities that hold timeless value, shaped over the centuries trying to make a living in the most severe environments.
+Those accounts left a lasting impression; Texas Longhorns were not just majestic in appearance, but admirable with unique character and qualities that hold timeless value, shaped over the centuries trying to make a living in the most severe environments.
 This animal like no other had not only been shaped, but had been a major player in shaping the history and character of the state of Texas and the cattle business.
 I had just experienced a delayed arrival to a well established reality.

-John and Rose Mary Floyd befriended me in my revamped focus on Texas history.
-They had for 20 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
-I had fashion stores that grew out of Surf Shops that I founded in 1976--"Benjamin's" in Corpus Christi and Austin.
-When I could get away in my 50's, I would go to the YO in the summer to hunt for a few days.
-There too, I was surrounded by Longhorns and found a sense of heaven while being around these cattle.
-Being around Longhorns had a gripping allure, creating a sense of desire in me to get involved..
-I have been blessed to gather a few head of my own and be infected with the Texas Longhorn "Bug" --- a form of addiction.
+John and Rose Mary Floyd befriended me as I visited their 'San Patricio Trading Company' around 1997.
+They had for 30 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
+Being around Longhorns certainly had a gripping allure, creating that desire to have some of my own.
+I have been blessed to gather a few head and be infected with the Texas Longhorn "Bug" --- a form of addiction.

 "They asked him where he'd like to be and his dear ol' voice did Ring...